 What makes Europa Clipper's approach distinctive is the simultaneity of its observations.
 Previous missions β primarily the Galileo spacecraft, which made several Europa flybys in the late 1990s β carried fewer instruments and faced the limitation that some could not operate at the same time.
 Europa Clipper was designed from the start to field a full complement of nine science instruments during each close approach: a magnetometer, a plasma instrument, an infrared spectrometer, an ultraviolet spectrograph, a mass spectrometer, a thermal imager, a surface color imager, a radar sounder, and a gravity science experiment derived from precise tracking of the spacecraft's radio signal.

 Each instrument targets a different layer of the Europa system.
-The radar sounder, called REASON (Radar for Europa Assessment and Sounding: Ocean to Near-surface), transmits radio waves that penetrate the ice shell and reflect back from subsurface structures β potentially including liquid water pockets, brine lenses, or the ice-ocean boundary itself.
-The magnetometer measures distortions in Jupiter's magnetic field caused by Europa's electrically conductive interior, allowing scientists to infer the presence, depth, and salinity of the ocean without seeing it directly.
-The mass spectrometer hunts for molecules escaping from the surface or from any active plumes, sampling the thin exosphere for signs of compounds that might indicate what the ocean chemistry looks like.
+The radar sounder, called REASON (Radar for Europa Assessment and Sounding: Ocean to Near-surface), will transmit radio waves that penetrate the ice shell and reflect back from subsurface structures β potentially including liquid water pockets, brine lenses, or the ice-ocean boundary itself.
+The magnetometer will measure distortions in Jupiter's magnetic field caused by Europa's electrically conductive interior, allowing scientists to infer the presence, depth, and salinity of the ocean without seeing it directly.
+The mass spectrometer will hunt for molecules escaping from the surface or from any active plumes, sampling the thin exosphere for signs of compounds that might indicate what the ocean chemistry looks like.

 Reading the magnetic field

-The magnetometer results from this flyby are already being described by the science team as a significant advancement over Galileo's measurements.
+The magnetometer results scientists anticipate from the first Europa flyby represent a planned major advancement over Galileo's measurements.
 Galileo's magnetometer established in 1998 that Europa almost certainly harbors a global conducting layer β almost certainly a saltwater ocean β by detecting how Jupiter's rotating magnetic field induced currents in that layer, which in turn modified the field Europa's instruments measured.
-But Galileo's coverage was limited and its instrument less sensitive than Clipper's.
+But Galileo's coverage was limited and its instrument far less sensitive than Clipper's.

-Europa Clipper's magnetometer, MAGIC (MAGnetometer for Investigation of Clipper's Interplanetary environment), sampled the magnetic environment continuously through the closest approach, building a profile of how the induced field varied along the flyby track.
+Europa Clipper's magnetometer, MAGIC (MAGnetometer for Investigation of Clipper's Interplanetary environment), will sample the magnetic environment continuously through each closest approach, building a profile of how the induced field varies along the flyby track.
 The pattern of that variation carries information about the geometry of the conducting layer β particularly its depth and how well it conducts electricity.
 A saltier ocean conducts better; a deeper ocean sitting beneath a thicker ice shell produces a subtly different induced signature than a shallower one just beneath thin ice.
-Matching the observed signal to physical models lets scientists constrain those parameters with far greater precision than before.
+Matching the observed signal to physical models will let scientists constrain those parameters with far greater precision than Galileo ever could.

 The plasma instrument, PIMS (Plasma Instrument for Magnetic Sounding), works in concert with MAGIC, measuring the charged particle environment around Europa to help disentangle induced magnetic signals from noise introduced by Jupiter's intense radiation belts.
 Europa orbits within one of the harshest radiation environments in the solar system, and separating genuine ocean-derived signals from the electromagnetic chaos of that environment has always been the central challenge of magnetic sounding at Europa.
 Having both instruments operating simultaneously is precisely how Clipper was designed to meet that challenge.